What is the Deferred Tuition Payment Plan?

 To be eligible for Deferred Tuition, you must apply before the Drop For Non-payment date.

 How Do I Apply?

-You must fill out an application in the Cashier’s Office, Room 128, before the Drop for Non-payment date of the semester you are attending and pay a 25 percent down payment plus a $30 non-refundable payment plan fee.
+Upon registration, you will see a prompt that says "Pay for Registration".
+Follow the steps before the Drop for Non-payment date of the semester you are attending and pay a 25 percent down payment plus a $30 non-refundable payment plan fee.

 Deferred Tuition Payment Plan Terms and Conditions

 IMPORTANT: If you have any problems, please call (803) 508-7503.